Vanlife Electrical Systems: Basic, Intermediate, & Advanced (Examples)

 - Fan: Intermediate systems let you use 12V fans, which can be quite powerful.
 Any fan should be wired to the battery through the fuse box (which enables you to cut off electricity in emergencies).

 - Lighting: Those with intermediate systems don’t have to settle for AC-powered household lamps as their lighting solution.
-Instead, they can install more powerful 12V lighting.
+Instead, they can install more powerful and efficient 12V van lighting.

 - Refrigerator: Most van refrigerators use 12V power and can be supported through an intermediate system.